pgagala/mutation-testing/README.md

 # Why ?

 We got a contract to implement a divide method.
-Divide operation calculates quotient and reminder as a result of that calculation.
+Divide operation calculates quotient and remainder as a result of that calculation.

 ```java